-In 1991, Algeria’s legislative elections degenerated into a 10-year civil war that cost the lives of tens of thousands of people (60,000 to 150,000 according to different sources).
-The supporters of the two main political parties clashed in a bloody guerilla war: both the army and armed Islamist groups were responsible for enforced disappearances, massacres of entire villages, arbitrary detentions, torture and extrajudicial executions.
+In 1991, Algeria’s legislative elections degenerated into a 10-year civil war that cost the lives of tens of thousands of people.
+Supporters of the two main political parties clashed in a guerilla war: both the army and armed groups were responsible for enforced disappearances, massacres, arbitrary detentions, torture and extrajudicial executions.
 In 2006, an amnesty law cast a cloak of obscurity over all these abuses.
 Obtaining justice became impossible: impunity had been institutionalized in Algeria.

 TRIAL International is also directly fighting the impunity of individuals responsible for the most serious crimes in Algeria.
-Since impunity is institutionalized in this country, the victims try to obtain justice by applying to authorities other than their own: using the principle of universal jurisdiction, the organization has thus filed criminal complaints against several suspects of war crimes or torture who were in Switzerland.
+Because there is no effective accountability for the highest leaders, it helps victims to obtain justice before other authorities than their own: using the principle of universal jurisdiction, the organization has thus filed criminal complaints against several suspects of war crimes or torture who were in Switzerland.
 The most prominent case regards former Minister of Defense Khaled Nezzar, arrested in 2011 on torture suspicions.